BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ### The MCM Schema

-The MCM Schema dictates how you should structure your blueprint file.
-In this wiki, you can find it here: [mcm_meta_schema.json](/tutorials/frameworks/mcm_meta_schema.json), but it is recommended to [get it from GitHub](https://github.com/AtilioA/BG3-MCM/blob/main/.vscode/schema.json).
+The MCM Schema dictates how you should structure your blueprint file, and you can [get it from GitHub](https://github.com/AtilioA/BG3-MCM/blob/main/.vscode/schema.json).

 This schema file can be used to validate your `MCM_blueprint.json` file, as it will help enforcing the intended structure of the MCM Schema in your blueprint file, ensuring that it is correctly formatted and adheres to the schema.